-Any action to enforce the FDCA "shall be by and in the name of the United States."
+Congress not only declined to create a private cause of action under the FDCA, but affirmatively required that any action to enforce the FDCA "be by and in the name of the United States."
 21 U.S.C. §337(a).
-The FDCA is therefore to be

-"enforced exclusively by the Federal Government"-not by private plaintiffs.
+This provision requires that the FDCA be "enforced exclusively by the Federal Government"-not by private plaintiffs.
 Buckman, 531 U.S. at 352.